SCRATCH BUILDING 1/1500 WWI SHIPS

-I've recently done an article going over the tools I use for this project.
-You can find that article here...
+But before we get started, I've done another article going over the tools I use for this project.
+You can find that article linked at the bottom of this one.

 The first thing to determine is what scale to build in.
 Since I didn't have a system I was building toward, I was free to choose whatever size I wanted.
 To make an informed choice, and to manage the potential array of ship sizes, I looked at the smallest ship I wanted to make, in this case destroyers.
 I settled on the size and then crunched the numbers and then rounded it to the nearest whole number.
 For this project, I settled on 1:1500.

-I'll do some more tutorials around painting and detailing as well as document the mast process as I discussed above.
-Until then, thanks for stopping by and let me know in the comments if you have any questions or ideas for further articles!
+And that's about it for the build process.
+Each ship has its own challenges and that's a big part of the fun!
+Thanks for stopping by and let me know in the comments if you have any questions or ideas for further articles!